 It’s currently 19:49 and I’m on a train writing this email to send out this evening – I could have done it earlier in the day (it would have been the more comfortable choice) but instead I was making the best use of my own sales hours.
 And I’m currently a CEO like so many of you, one who is constantly juggling sales alongside operational needs, team requirements, marketing campaigns and in my case, also some client delivery, all of which eats into my sales hours.

 It’s not perfect but everyone in my team also knows that without that client sales order – nobody and nothing else is required, so they help and support me by releasing me from some of the other ‘stuff’ to allow me to maximise the hours available for sales – do your team do the same for you?

-The end of the month is fast approaching, hopefully you are already at target, but if not, how many productive sales hours do you have left this month and what are you going to do to ensure they are utilised correctly?
+The end of the month is fast approaching, hopefully, you are already at target, but if not, how many productive sales hours do you have left this month and what are you going to do to ensure they are utilised correctly?

-This Harvard infographic published by software sales company InsideSales is a great tool to have up in your office to remind everyone the most productive sales hours are in each week.
+This Harvard infographic published by software sales company InsideSales is a great tool to have up in your office to remind everyone of the most productive sales hours are in each week.